-The NBP has raised approximately $550,000 from private citizens.
+The NBP, Sophia Way, and the City of Kirkland have raised approximately $797,927 from Corporation/Foundation, Individual, and Church donations.
 This funding will enable NBP to operate the family day center for a year and contribute toward extending operations of the existing Eastside emergency overnight shelter.
 The NBP community is committed to continued fund development and to providing volunteers needed to operate the facility.
 We recognize that it will take a community to successfully operate and fund the day center.
 We welcome others to join us!

 NBP rose from the vision and dedication of a parish committed to making a positive difference in its community.
 Holy Family Parish has given not only their vision and funding to catalyze the creation of a coordinated response to the homelessness crisis on the Eastside, but their volunteer parishioners are committed to operating it long term.
 Salt House has committed its volunteers and will share one of it's greatest resources—rent-free space in the lower level of Salt House to be converted into a warm safe day center.
 St Louise stepped in with additional funds and volunteers.
 We welcome others to join us in transforming our community by rising in response to the cry of the poor.

 Holy Family Parish, Kirkland, Washington